-At the beginning of Logan, I liked the newscast from the future US.
-Some news reporter says in it, “Everyone is asleep.
+At the beginning of Logan, the newscast from the future US suggests a future apathetic US population.
+The news reporter says, “Everyone is asleep.
 Sleepwalking.
 Between the ice caps, pornographers, poisoned water, mutants, it’s all connected.
 It’s 2029.
-Why are we still talking about mutants?
-This scene suggests a future apathetic USA population (perhaps due to welfare or wage or minimum wage increases to appease an apathetic USA population).
+Why are we still talking about mutants?”
+This suggests that the US population is so complacent and apathetic that they are ignoring the serious problems facing the country, such as climate change, pollution, and the persecution of mutants.

 “She see you yet?
 Gabriella?
 See, I am not looking for you wolfie.
 Well, really, I am looking for someone who is looking for you.
 She took something of mine when I wasn’t looking.
 Something for which I am responsible.
 Mexican lady has it’s sights on you, you know.
 Doesn’t ring any bells?”

-In both the comic and movie, the Reavers are a private paramilitary cyborg group hired by private multinational corporations to kill mutants.
+Both in the comic and the film, the Reavers are a private paramilitary cyborg organization employed by private multinational corporations to eliminate mutants.

-That being said, Charles has regrets about the Liberty incident.
-Charles tells Logan: “Logan, what did we do.
-No one should live like this drugged in a f..king tank.”
+That said, Charles bears regrets regarding the Statue of Liberty incident.
+He confides in Logan, saying, “Logan, what have we done?
+No one should endure this existence, drugged inside a damn tank.”

-Nevertheless, Logan isn’t listening to Charles.
-Logan says, “It’s for your own good.”
-Here, he would rather give Charles medication than deal with him.
+However, Logan remains unresponsive to Charles.
+Logan responds, “It’s for your own well-being.”
+In this situation, he prefers to administer medication to Charles rather than engage with him.

-In response, Charles has a few words for Logan.
-Charles says,”You’re waiting for me to die.”
+In reply, Charles has a poignant message for Logan.
+Charles utters: “You’re waiting for me to die.”

-Notably, Logan touches on the whole private military contractors in the USA.
-Donald Pierce, leader of the Reavers, a private paramilitary group working for Transigen, explains to Calaban:
+Significantly, Logan delves into the topic of private military contractors in the USA.
+Donald Pierce, the head of the Reavers, a private paramilitary organization hired by Transigen, imparts to Caliban:

 “The girl is not worth it, trust me.
 She is not a natural fuck up, like you.
 She’s a business mistake, R&D going bad There’s a liability.
 They can’t have things with their patents running around hurting people, can they?
 We need to get her off the board before she hurts anybody else.
 Someone you care about.
 So begins the sniffing.”

-Presently, private military contractors make up a high percentage of the US military.
+Currently, private military contractors constitute a significant portion of the U.S. military.

-During this movie, Gabriela Lopez, a nurse at Transigen, exposes the private multinational corporations and their subsidiaries’ bad practices in Mexico, when she states:
+In the course of the film, Gabriela Lopez, a nurse at Transigen, unveils the unethical practices of private multinational corporations and their affiliated entities in Mexico, as she articulates:

 “My name is Gabriela Lopez.
 I’m a nurse.
 And for 10 years I worked for Transigen research in Mexico City.
 Transigen is combined American company.
 What I’m about to show you is illegal… in the US and Canada.
 They told us we were part of a pharmaceutical study.
 But of course, it was a lie.
 These children were born in Transigen.
 They were born here… And have never left.
 They have never seen the sun or the ocean… Rain or snow… Or any of God’s creatures.
 They have no birth certificates… No names… Except the ones we have given them.
 They were raised in the bellies of Mexican girls.
 Girls no one can find anymore.
 Their fathers were semillas genética, special seeds in bottles.”